Boreas618/Notes/operating-systems/address-translation.md

 ![Screenshot 2023-05-25 at 11.20.11 PM](https://p.ipic.vip/ocs8d1.png)

-Ff a program branches into or tries to load data from one of these gaps?
-The hardware will generate an exception, trapping into the operating system kernel.
+If a program branches into or tries to load data from one of these gaps, the hardware will generate an exception, trapping into the operating system kernel.
 On UNIX systems, this is still called a *segmentation fault*.

 - [x] Share regions